Souptik2001/all-path-messaging/README.md

   - No worries!
 Are you a developer?
 If yes, just write your own plugin and implement your own adapter and see it nicely hooked-up with "WordPress messaging".
 Please refer to this section for implementing adapters.

 And that's how it provides **Limitless communication**! 🚀

+## Open courtesy

+A big thank you to these open source projects, which play a crucial role in this project!

+- [Utopia Messaging](https://github.com/utopia-php/messaging) - This is literally the backbone of the project.
+More about it in the Wiki pages. 🔥
+- [Travelopia WordPress PHPCS Coding Standards](https://github.com/Travelopia/wordpress-coding-standards-phpcs) - Super cool PHPCS coding standard rules. ✨

 ## Contribute